keelancook/missions-center/for-faculty/mission-trips-faculty/prospectus-checklist.md

 ### PDF Checklist

-For a downloadable PDF of this checklist, [click here.](/files/Detailed%20Prospectus%20Checklist.pdf){:target="_blank"}
+For a downloadable PDF of this checklist, [click here.](/files/detailed-prospectus-checklist.pdf){:target="_blank"}

 ---

 ### Detailed Prospectus Link

-For the detailed mission trip prospectus [email Walter Bowen](mailto:wbowen@sebts.edu).

-If you want to start on this ahead of time, you can access the prospectus [here](https://www.thecgcs.org/detailed-prospectus/).
+If you want to start on the detailed prospectus ahead of time, you can access the prospectus [here](https://www.thecgcs.org/detailed-prospectus/).

 ---